narumii/HentaiDownloader/README.md

 # HentaiDownloader
-Especially for Vexio and Out
+Especially for Vexio, Out and Mkoes

 ---